Tuesday, May 06, 2014

 Other foods also contain oxalic acid, including rhubarb stalks, black pepper, and poppy seeds'.

-I went looking at health chain Naturalia but all they had was raw whole beàns (10€) Nogood.
+I went looking at health chain Naturalia but all they had was raw whole beàns (10€) No good.

-Yup, they had them for a mere 3.30€ for 250 gr.
+Yup, they had em for 3.30€ for 250 gr.
 This is a major steal.

 Here are some extras you can throw into your brew.
 Ground Bourbon vanilla bean.
 Why not a touch of chunk grains of salt for contrast?